dbamman/lrec2020-coref/README.md

 # lrec20202-coref

-Code and data to support Bamman, Lewke and Mansoor (2020), "A Dataset of Literary Coreference" (LREC).
+Code and data to support Bamman, Lewke and Mansoor (2020), "[An Annotated Dataset of Coreference in English Literature](https://arxiv.org/pdf/1912.01140.pdf)" (LREC).

 ### Setup